Writing, Organizing, & Creative Arts

 rest of story: https://thepeaceresource.wordpress.com/…/isis-the-cia…/

-The fact can’t be refuted: ISIS was born of Western intervention in Iraq and covert action in Syria.
+The facts can’t be refuted: ISIS was born of Western intervention in Iraq, covert action in Syria and unprovoked wars in 25 other (mostly Muslim) nations.

 This Frankenstein-like experiment of arming the alleged freedom-seeking Syrian opposition created the monster that roams the region.
 ISIS and the U.S. have a curious relationship — mortal enemies that, at the same time, benefit from some of the same events,”